ZEbirds/Autonomous-Fish-Feeder-Design/README.md

 ---

 ## 👥 Team & Acknowledgments
-Developed as a capstone engineering project with contributions in:
+Developed as an engineering project supervised by Prof.Yong Ren with contributions in:
 - Mechanical design & prototyping
 - Electronics & power systems
 - Control software & sensor integration
 - Environmental testing & validation

----

-## 📄 License
-This project is shared for educational and prototyping purposes.
-Commercial use requires permission.
+Really apprieciate for Prof Ren's Instruction and Support!

 ---
 *For more details, refer to the full design booklet and calculation files in this repository.*